 This course is a reading and research seminar designed to assist students to review, organize, and synthesize their knowledge of literature.
 (The course is open to qualified juniors intending to take comprehensive examinations in January.)
 Prerequisites: ENGL 156, 245, 246, 255, 256, or permission of the instructor.

 ENGL 480 Methods of Teaching English 3 credits

 This course is a study of materials and methods used in teaching middle and secondary school English.
 The course focuses on theories and contemporary practices.
 Particular emphasis is on examining important works of literature about or of special interest to adolescents, developing an understanding of and appreciation for adolescent literature, and learning and applying strategies and techniques for presenting the works to students.
 Also emphasized are learning and applying strategies for assessing and improving the reading skills of students.
 (This course may be taken for credit as EDUC 480.
 A 30 hour field placement is required.)
-Offered only in Spring semester of odd-numbered years.
-Prerequisites: EDUC 242; a passing score on PPST-PRAXIS I; admission to the teacher education program.
+Prerequisites: EDUC 242; a passing score on PRAXIS I Core Academic Skills for Educators; admission to the teacher education program.

 ENGL 481 The Practice of Tutorial Writing 1 credit

 This is an activity course providing instruction and practice in peer tutoring.
 Students enrolled in the course gain practical experience by serving as tutors in First-Year Seminars and/or the Writing Center.
 (CR/NCR only.)
 Open only to students selected by the Course Instructor.

 ENGL 483 Teaching Composition and Language 3 credits